Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Conclusions

-In this paper, we have derived the GN model of nonlinear distortions from SOAs as described by the Agrawal model.
-It has been shown that to fully capture the effect of nonlinear gain compression, it is necessary to sum the deterministic terms in the perturbation theory up to infinite order.
-This result improves the first-order perturbation theory~\cite{Ghazisaeidi2019}, which underestimates nonlinear noise power by up to 3 dB at saturation.
-A physical interpretation of the general integral expression for the nonlinear noise PSD for a WDM signal is provided along with accurate closed-form expressions.
-The region of validity has been determined in numerical simulations.
-For ideal Nyquist-WDM the formula is very accurate (with error $< 0.1$ dB) when the product of carrier lifetime and bandwidth $B\tau_c$ exceeds $\sim 100$.
+In this paper, a GN model of nonlinear distortions caused by a standalone SOA has been derived as described by the Agrawal model.
+A physical interpretation of the general integral expression for the nonlinear noise PSD for a WDM signal has been given, along with accurate closed-form expressions.
+Their region of validity has been determined in numerical simulations.
+For ideal Nyquist-WDM, the formula is very accurate (with error $< 0.1$ dB) when the product of carrier lifetime and bandwidth $B\tau_c$ exceeds $\sim 100$.

 The closed-form formula clearly exposes the dependence of the nonlinear noise on the Agrawal model parameters, the SOA output power and system bandwidth.
-It can serve to provide general intuition, inform SOA and system design, and to obtain a fast preliminary estimate of SOA nonlinear penalties, in particular for large bandwidths where simulations are expensive.
+It is useful to provide general intuition, or to guide SOA and system design, and to obtain a fast preliminary estimate of SOA nonlinear penalties in particular for large bandwidths where simulations are expensive and SOA--fiber nonlinear noise correlations can be neglected.

-For real SOA devices, the assumptions underlying the idealized Agrawal model are questionable.
-In particular, a logarithmic dependence of the material gain coefficient on carrier density is thought to be more adequate for modern quantum-well SOA designs~\cite{DeTemple1993,Nguyen1995,Sobhanan2022}, but would preclude the formulation of a lumped model.
-It can be shown, however, that effective, power-dependent Agrawal parameters provide a realistic description~\cite{Hafermann2024,Hafermann2025a}, so that the present theory remains applicable.
-The modulation format can be accounted for via a modulation-dependent correction factor~\cite{Hafermann2025a}.
+The GN-model has been derived for the idealized Agrawal model and under the assumption of Gaussian signal statistics.
+It turns out that these are not major limitations.
+In particular, it is possible to determine effective parameters such that the Agrawal model provides a quantitative description of real devices~\cite{Hafermann2024, Hafermann2025a}.
+This even remains true when the wavelength dependence of gain compression is taken into account.
+This is crucial in UWB systems~\cite{Zhao2023}, where the nonlinear penalty can exhibit a spread of as much as 3 dB in output power across C and L bands as observed experimentally~\cite{Demirtzioglou2023} and in simulation~\cite{Hafermann2024}.